Bibles for a Young Republic

 • George Washington was a subscriber to Brown’s Self-Interpreting Bible published in New York in 1794.

 • James Madison’s family owned a copy of William Burkitt’s Expository Notes.
-Madison’s own Bible study notesfrom this Bible are among the James Madison papers in the Library of Congress.
+Madison’s own Bible study notes from this Bible are among the James Madison papers in the Library of Congress.

 • Charles Thompson was Secretary of Congress during the Revolution.
 After he resigned, he spent twenty years working on a Bible translation.